Kate Hollern MP

 Kate Hollern was selected as the Prospective Parliamentary candidate for Blackburn at a meeting of all Party members on 30 March 2014.
 Kate was first elected as the Labour MP to represent Blackburn in May 2015 and was re-elected in June 2017 and December 2019.
 She has called Lancashire home for over 40 years and has a political career spanning 20 years.

 Before entering parliament Kate was the Leader of the Labour Group on Blackburn & Darwen Borough Council and leader of the Council from 2004-2007 and 2010 until 2015.
 Kate has played an important political leadership role at both a regional & national level and is honoured to be able to represent Blackburn residents in parliament.

-Kate has two daughters Donna and Katrina and two grand-daughters and she lives locally in Blackburn.
+Kate has two daughters Donna and Katrina and three grand-daughters and she lives locally in Blackburn.
 For many years she was the work study manager at a local shoe factory before becoming Contracts Manager at the local college.